GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (237).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 You are prone during this time.

+#### Amperism

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Duration**: 10 rounds

+**Range**: 20 yards

+**Effect**: A field of constant sparks erupts out for 25 yards from the point you originate witihin range.
+The field itself is rather harmless, but does ignite flammable materials.
+Additionally, electrical attacks within the area have advantage.

+**At Higher Tiers**: When cast at 4th tier, for each tier beyond minimum, you may choose one of the following;
+* Increase the duration by 5 rounds
+* Increase the range by 1.5 yards
+* Increase the stretch of the field in all directiions by 1 yard

+**Critical Failure**: You instead cause yourself to be electrocuted.
+You suffer an electric attack with a bonus equal to the spell's tier.
+If the attack would qualify to damage armor, a second attack is inflicted instead.
+Only a single additional attack could occur.

 #### Animation